GrandeMan/CropDate-server/README.md

 # CropDate-server

-Server app for CropDate, an app that an agriculture app that provides updates on crop prices.
+Server app for CropDate, an agriculture app that provides updates on crop prices.

 # Created Using